Welcome to today's edition of the Rush 24-7 podcast.

 Jordan?

-Oh let's see.
+Oh, let's see.

-Well, okay, so you're gonna United Arab Emirates, what are they attacking in gold-plated F-22s?
+What are they attacking in gold-plated F-22s?

-Uh okay, so uh the United Arab Emirates.
+Okay, so the United Arab Emirates.

-So that's why I asked if the F-22s are gold plated.
+So that's why I asked if the F-22s are gold-plated.

-Okay, so United No, 16 gig, no, probably 128.
+Okay, so United, no, 16 gig, no, probably 128.

-Uh Saudi Arabia?
+Saudi Arabia?

-Saudi Arab Saudi Arabia's in the coalition?
+Saudi Arabia is in the coalition?

 That's crazy.

-If for Saudi Arabia to be in this coalition, they have to bomb themselves because they are the headquarters for all of this activity.
+For Saudi Arabia to be in this coalition, they have to bomb themselves because they are the headquarters for all of this activity.

-Well, I'm not look.
+Well, I'm not looking.

 This is one of the things.